ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/tuesday/Intro2R.md

 *** biocLite() is the recommended way to install Bioconductor packages.

-* Bioconductor has a repository and release schedule that differ from R (Bioconductor has a ‘devel’ branch to which new packages and updates are introduced, and a stable ‘release’ branch emitted once every 6 months to which bug fixes but not new features are introduced).
-This mismatch causes that the version detected by install.packages() is sometimes not the most recent 'release'.
+* Bioconductor has a repository and release schedule that differ from R (Bioconductor has a ‘devel’ branch to which new packages and updates are introduced, and a stable ‘release’ branch emitted once every 6 months to which bug fixes but no new features are introduced).
+This causes the version detected by install.packages() to sometimes not match the most recent 'release'.

-* A consequence of the distince 'devel' branch is that install.packages() sometimes points only to the 'release' repository, while users might want to have access to the leading-edge features in the develop version.
+* A consequence of the distince 'devel' branch is that install.packages() sometimes points only to the 'release' repository, while users might want to have access to the leading-edge features in the development version.
 * An indirect consequence of Bioconductor's structured release is that packages generally have more extensive dependences with one another.

-### To update the installed Bioconductor packages.
+To update the installed Bioconductor packages:
 ```{r}
 #biocLite("BiocUpgrade")
 ```